project-zot/project-zot.github.io/docs/articles/mirroring.md

 ### Example: Multiple repositories with polled mirroring

 The following is an example of sync configuration for mirroring multiple repositories with polled mirroring.
+Because this example uses `preserveDigest`: `true`, the configuration file must also include `http.compat: ["docker2s2"]` (see [When to enable compat](#when-to-enable-compat)).

 ```json
 "sync": {